xxh/xxh-shell-xonsh/README.md

 ## Using python, pip and [xontribs](https://xon.sh/xontribs.html)

-The xxh is using pip and python from `xonsh.AppImage` by default.
+The `xxh-shell-xonsh-appimage` is using pip and python from `xonsh.AppImage` by default.
 You can update pip (`pip install --upgrade pip`) and install packages ordinally: `pip install --upgrade pandas`.
 The packages will appear in host xxh home `~/.xxh/pip` by default.

 To install [xontribs](https://xon.sh/xontribs.html) in xxh session use `xpip install <package>`.
 Never use `pip` to install xontribs ([details](https://github.com/xonsh/xonsh/issues/3463)).